Olaf (Frozen): Theme parks and events

 A giant balloon of the character debuted in the 91st Macy's Thanksgiving Day Parade in 2017.
 The balloon's design was inspired by a sketch of Olaf drawn by Buck.
 The Olaf balloon also appeared in the parade in 2018 and 2019.

+In November 2025, Disney announced that an animatronic figure of Olaf with the ability to walk, talk and interact with visitors would make appearances at Disneyland Paris and Hong Kong Disneyland in 2026.
+The Imagineering team used artificial intelligence to give Olaf an ability to learn various movements.

 Reception and legacy

 Despite being a supporting character in the franchise, Olaf emerged as a fan favourite, resulting in specials and short spin-offs centred on the character.
 The creative team attributed his popularity to his humour and purity, in addition to his character growth.
 Digital Spy cited Olaf as one of the breakout characters of Frozen.

 David Crow of Den of Geek described Olaf as a "cute little sidekick" and felt that the character was loaded with "earnest sincerity".
 While finding fault with the other leading characters, Scott Foundas writing for Variety found Olaf to be the only "unimpeachable" character and thought that he deserved a spin off feature.
 In an IGN review of the film, Chris Carle described Gad's performance as "consistently hilarious" and praised his "perfectly timed" voice work and Olaf's "show-stopping" song.
 Christy Lemire writing for RogerEbert.com found Gad's Olaf to be "lovably goofy".
 Writing for the Tampa Bay Times, Steve Persall likened him to Tow Mater for being the "adorably dumb sidekick" and enjoyed the continuous visual comedy of his detachable body parts.
 Betsy Sharkey, Los Angeles Times film critic, considered Olaf's ability to come apart to be an "animation marvel" and thought him endearing.

 Slates Dan Koi enjoyed Olaf's comical movements but complained that he had no impact on the plot and felt he was added in just for jokes and slapstick comedy.
 He further criticised the Frozen trailer for misleading children into believing it was a film about a snowman and a reindeer fighting for a carrot.
 Matt Singer of ScreenCrush initially hated Olaf but years later admitted to gaining an appreciation for the character, particularly the innocence of Gad's vocals and the physical comedy involving Olaf's disconnected body parts.